MoshiMoshi0/TTController/docs/_pages/effects/floweffect.md

 ### FillStep
 <div class="variable-block" markdown="block">

-Determines how fast the colors fill the device
+Determines how fast the colors fill the device.

 **Required:** No<br>
 **Default value:**